Where to stay in Chamonix – The 7 best towns in the valley

 The ski runs here are gentle and wide, ideal for beginners and intermediate skiers.
 In the summer, the town offers exceptional access to beautiful hiking routes.

-The biggest drawback of Les Houches is probably its location, around 8-10km south of Chamonix Town.
+The biggest drawback of Houches is probably its location, around 8-10km south of Chamonix.
 If you are planning to visit the entire valley, and possibly even go to Courmayeur, then you should factor in more travelling time.

 In a few words, it’s a good place to stay and enjoy, but not a great base to explore the Chamonix Valley.

-Here are 3 of the best accommodations in Les Houches:
+Here are 3 of the best stays in Les Houches:

 Chamonix Needles ($$$): Excellent location, traditional decor, well-equipped 2BR, stunning views, near the cable car, perfect public transport.